• Skip to primary navigation

 Here are a couple of examples:

 Beans — cooked or canned beans can be added to meat to help stretch it.
-As mentioned, think about using half as much ground meat and adding a can of black or pinto beans to your taco meat.
+As mentioned, think about using half as much ground beef or turkey and adding a can of black or pinto beans to your taco mix.
 Or use beans for nachos or in fajitas to help make up for less meat.

 Mashed beans can also be used and are easily disguised when added to meat if you don't want to know they are really there.
 Mashed black or pinto beans will combine well with ground beef or turkey, while mashed white beans, such as cannellini beans or great Northern beans, go great with ground chicken and ground turkey.

-Mushrooms — roughly chop raw mushrooms (or pulse in a food processor) until it resembles raw ground meat; add along with the meat to cook for your recipe.
+Mushrooms — roughly chop raw mushrooms (or pulse in a food processor) until it resembles raw ground meat; add along with your protein of choice to cook for your recipe.

-Lentils — Cooked brown lentils have a similar appearance — both color and texture wise — as cooked ground meat and can be added to help increase the servings of a smaller quantity of meat.
+Lentils — Cooked brown lentils have a similar appearance — both color and texture wise — as cooked ground meat and can be added to help increase the servings of a smaller quantity.

-Whole grains like quinoa or oats — The crumby texture of quinoa and bulgur makes these perfect to help add volume and nutrients to meat.
+Whole grains like quinoa or oats — The crumby texture of quinoa and bulgur makes these perfect to help add volume and nutrients.
 (Bonus: Quinoa is a complete protein!)
 Add about a cup of cooked grains per pound of meat.

 Oats, or even chia seeds, can also be used as a binder for meats, such as in burgers or meatloaf.